Best Medicare Supplement Plans in Wisconsin (2026)

 Wisconsin Medicare Supplement premiums range from $76 to $311 monthly for 65-year-olds in 2026, based on your plan type and cost-sharing structure.

 High Deductible plans start at $76 monthly but require you to pay $2,950 out-of-pocket before coverage begins.
-Basic plans with 50% cost-sharing average $156 monthly, while 25% cost-sharing plans cost around $210 monthly.
-Extended Basic plans provide the most comprehensive coverage at $202 monthly, covering the Part A deductible and skilled nursing coinsurance without cost-sharing after you meet the Part B deductible.
+Basic plans with 50% cost-sharing average $156 monthly.
+The 25% cost-sharing option costs $210 monthly.
+Extended Basic plans cover the Part A deductible and skilled nursing coinsurance at $202 monthly.
+You pay no cost-sharing after you meet the Part B deductible.

 Medigap Basic Plan